DavidMercier/TriDiMap/README.rst

 3. Answer "yes" to the 1st question in the Command Window of Matlab, in order to add the above folder with subfolders to the matlab search path.

-4. Finaly, 3D maps of hardness and elastic modulus are plotted into 2 windows.
+4. Finaly, maps of hardness and elastic modulus are plotted.

 Contributors
 -------------